SatwikReddySripathi/Multiclass_Disease_Classification/README.md

 │   ├── evaluate.py           # Script for evaluating the model's performance
-├── .dvcignore                 # Specifies files/folders that should be ignored by DVC ├── .gitignore                 # Specifies files/folders that should be ignored by Git ├── dockerfile                 # Dockerfile to build the Docker image for the main application ├── README.md                  # read me file
+├── .dvcignore                 # Specifies files/folders that should be ignored by DVC ├── .gitignore                 # Specifies files/folders that should be ignored by Git ├── dockerfile                 # Dockerfile to build the Docker image for the data pipeline ├── Dockerfilemodel            # Dockerfile to build the Docker image for the model pipeline ├── model_requirements.txt     # dependencies required for model pipeline ├── README.md                  # read me file
 ├── docker-compose.yaml        # Docker Compose file to set up and run multi-container Docker applications ├── requirements.txt           # Python dependencies required for running the project locally